Huerfano County, Pueblo County, and Las Animas County, Colorado.

 Harsch, Ruby K.

 Ruby K. Harsch - Pueblo Chieftain - August 17, 1986 - Ruby K. Harsch of 725 Morrison, Aug.
 16, 1986.
 Wife of Robert J. Harsch and mother of Sherry (Robert) Toepfer, Centerville, Ohio; Ronald (Nadine) Harsch, Robert (Cathy) Harsch and Richard (Rosie) Harsch, all of Pueblo.
 Sister of Dorothy Smith, Pueblo, and grandmother of Erin and Leslie Toepfer, Ronald Harsch Jr., Bobbi Lynn and Jimmy Harsch, Bo Harsch and Phoebe and Laurel Harsch.
 Survived also by several nieces, nephews, cousins, and aunts.
 Predeceased by her mother, Gertrude Hansen, June 18, 1982, and her sister, Ethel Kelker, who passed away April 2, 1982.
 A Pueblo resident the past 46 years, Mrs. Harsch was a member of the St. Mary parish, the Bishop's Guild, and she served as a Eucharist Minister at the church, was chairperson of the Visitation Committee and also served in the Visitation Ministry at St. Mary-Corwin Hospital.
 Services, St. Mary Church.
 Mass of Christian Burial, 7 p.m.
 Monday and rosary recitation, 10 a.m.
 Tuesday.
 Interment, Roselawn.
+The family respectfully requests the omission of food.
+Memorials may be made in Mrs. Harsch's name to the Peritoneal Dialysis program at St. Mary-Corwin Hospital.
+They will greet friends at the church following the Mass Monday evening.

 William Harsh - Brandon Bell - July 25, 1913 - Fatally Stabbed by Robbers - Pueblo - William Harsh, a café cook, was probably fatally stabbed in a desperate battle with Mexican robbers in his room in a hotel.
 He is in the hospital, where 200 stitches were taken in his body in an effort to save his live.
 Valentine Anoya was arrested as one of the guilty men.
 He was covered with blood and had Harsh's watch in his possession say the police.